On the existence of strong proof complexity generators

 {\bf Notation} (Allender \cite{All}):

 {\em For any set $A \subseteq \uu$ define function $Kt_A : {\mathbf N}^+ \rightarrow {\mathbf N}^+$ by

 if the right-hand side is non-empty, and we leave $Kt_A(m)$ undefined otherwise.}

-Hence we could limit the extreme stretch as in the above $\tru_{s,k}$ if we could find an infinite $\np$ set $A$ such that $Kt_A(m) \geq \omega(\log m \cdot \log \log m)$.
+Hence we could rule out a generator with the extreme stretch (as in the above $\tru_{s,k}$) being hard for all proof systems if we could find an infinite $\np$ set $A$ such that $Kt_A(m) \geq \omega(\log m \cdot \log \log m)$.
 Unfortunately the next theorem suggests that this is likely not an easy task.
 Following Allender \cite{All} we define an {\bf $\nee$ search problem} to be a binary relation $R(x,y)$ such that $R$ implicitly bounds $|y|$ by $2^{O(n)}$ for $|x| = n$ and which is decidable in time $2^{O(n)}$ (think of $y$ as an accepting computation of an $\nee$ machine on input $x$).
 The search task is: given $x$, find $y$ such that $R(x,y)$, if it exists.
 As an example related to our situation let $A$ be an $\np$ set defined by condition

 with $S$ a p-time relation, and consider $R(x,y)$ with $y = [y_1, y_2]$ defined by: